RBankoff/BEAT/README.md

 `ACGTCCTGACACTGATGTATGCCACAATGTAACGTCCTGACACTGATGTATGCCACAATGTA`

 ###.fq/.fastq:
-a text-based format for storing read sequences along with their PHRED-formatted quality scores.
+A text-based format for storing read sequences along with their PHRED-formatted quality scores.

 Example: